-- 15. Subject to paragraphs 86 and 105, new and existing Shipper Users of the NTS are able to request to purchase entry capacity products for any NTS Aggregate System Entry Point (ASEP)12.
-Such capacity requests will be considered against the provisions of National Gas Transmission's statutory licence obligations and in accordance with its published methodologies. - 16.
-Overriding obligations applicable to this Statement are set out in the Gas Act and the Licence and are that National Gas Transmission's activities must be: - Conducted on a non-discriminatory basis; - Conducted in an efficient, economic and co-ordinated manner; and - Be consistent with the safe and efficient operation of National Gas Transmission's pipe-line system and security of supply obligations. - 17.
+- 16. Overriding obligations applicable to this Statement are set out in the Gas Act and the Licence and are that National Grid's activities must be: - Conducted on a non-discriminatory basis; - Conducted in an efficient, economic and co-ordinated manner; and - Be consistent with the safe and efficient operation of National Grid's pipe-line system and security of supply obligations. - 17.
 Specific obligations in respect of the release of the prevailing level of Obligated Entry Capacity and applicable to this Statement are set out in Special Condition 9.18 of the Licence. - 18.
-Specific obligations in respect of the release of Incremental Obligated Entry Capacity and applicable to this Statement are set out in Special Condition 9.18 and 3.13 of the Licence. - 19.
-Under Special Condition 9.18 of the Licence, National Gas Transmission must prepare and submit to the Authority for approval the "capacity release methodology statements".
-This Statement sets out the methodology by which National Gas Transmission will: - determine the quantity of Obligated Entry Capacity that it will make available to Shipper Users; and - determine whether to make Incremental Entry Capacity available for sale to Shipper Users and, if so, what quantity of Incremental Entry Capacity to make available. - 20.
-Without prejudice to Part A of this Statement, in determining the quantity of Obligated Entry Capacity to be made available to Shipper Users, National Gas Transmission will consider the quantity of - Non-incremental Obligated Entry Capacity; and - Incremental Obligated Entry Capacity released in previous auctions;
+Specific obligations in respect of the release of Incremental Obligated Entry Capacity and applicable to this Statement are set out in Special Condition 9.18 and 3.13of the Licence. - 19.
+Under Special Condition 9.18 of the Licence, National Grid must prepare and submit to the Authority for approval the "capacity release methodology statements".
+This Statement sets out the methodology by which National Grid will: - determine the quantity of Obligated Entry Capacity that it will make available to Shipper Users; and - determine whether to make Incremental Entry Capacity available for sale to Shipper Users and, if so, what quantity of Incremental Entry Capacity to make available. - 20.
+Without prejudice to Part A of this Statement, in determining the quantity of Obligated Entry Capacity to be made available to Shipper Users, National Grid will consider the quantity of - Non-incremental Obligated Entry Capacity; and - Incremental Obligated Entry Capacity released in previous auctions;